0049 941 / 56 76 460

 Positano

-"The only perpendicular village in the world" – that is what Nobel Prize laureate John Steinbeck once called the village of Positano.
-Visitors to this probably best known and at the same time most fashionable town at the Amalfi Coast are sure to approve: pastel-colored houses nestling one upon the other against the slope and the turquoise blue sea form a magnificent setting.
-For centuries, visitors have been fascinated by this unique sight.
+“The only perpendicular village in the world” – that’s what Nobel Prize laureate John Steinbeck once called the village of Positano.
+Visitors to this probably best known and at the same time most fashionable town on the Amalfi Coast are sure to approve: pastel-colored houses nestling one upon the other against the slope and the turquoise blue sea form a magnificent setting.
+For decades, visitors have been fascinated by this unique sight.

-A contemplative fishing village at the beginning of the 20th century, Positano was slowly discovered by painters, writers and musicians in the 1920s.
-Its gradually increasing popularity reached its climax in the 60s when the international jet set moved into the gem at the Amalfi Coast.
-At times, Positano was regarded as the most fashionable place in Italy.
+Still a contemplative fishing village at the beginning of the 20th century, Positano was slowly discovered by painters, writers and musicians in the 1920s.
+Its gradually increasing popularity reached its climax in the 60s when the international jet set moved into the gem on the Amalfi Coast.
+At times, Positano was considered the most fashionable place in Italy.

-Up to the present day, the coastal town is a popular holiday resort for VIPs from the movie-making scene and from politics; normal tourists can meanwhile find alternatives for the luxurious hotels and expensive restaurants.
-If you go looking around a bit, you are sure to find a typical restaurant or hotel offering reasonable prices.
+Up to the present day, the coastal town is a popular holiday resort for VIPs from the movie-making scene and from politics.
+The luxurious hotels and expensive restaurants might not be what ‘normal’ tourists are looking for and meanwhile there are alternatives.
+If you go looking around a bit, you are sure to find the one or other typical restaurant or hotel offering reasonable prices.

 It is mainly flocks of day-trippers who are out and about in the center of Positano.
-So you would be ill-advised to venture into the center by car: apart from the many terraced alleys, there is only SS163 bypassing the town and there is Viale Pasitea winding through town in tight turns.
-You are better off exploring the picturesque center on foot or using the regularly scheduled orange colored city busses „Interno Positano“.
+So you would be ill-advised to venture into the center by car: apart from the many terraced alleys, only SS163 bypasses the town and Viale Pasitea winds through town in tight turns.
+You are better off exploring the picturesque center on foot or using the regularly scheduled orange colored city busses “Interno Positano”.

 Location